waelahmed-dev/lazyrecon/INSTALL.md

 - To start using lazyrecon script, please clone and setup the dependencies bellow
 - Note that many dependencies are tuned for recon needs and differ from the original ones
 - Make sure environment variables are filled in `./lazyconfig`
+- If you operate under VPS: first call `./helpers/linux-apt-install.sh`
 - Update your local `~/.gf` with `./gfpatterns/*`
 - Use option `nuclei -update-templates` to use it properly under `$HOMEDIR`, but for LFI update templates with [storenth-lfi](https://github.com/storenth/nuclei-templates/blob/master/vulnerabilities/other/storenth-lfi.yaml) till the time [projectdiscovery](https://github.com/projectdiscovery) introduce feature for dynamic replacement of parameters.
 - Make sure all tools correctly installed and enabled with execute permissions: `chmod +x`